-- the Pharmacy.
+- Polek spoke to POA, and the practice confirmed that the prescriptions were not legitimate.
+In order to get written confirmation, Mr. Polek faxed copies of 21 prescriptions to POA while he was still at the Respondent-Pharmacy.
 On May 14, 2010, Mr. Polex faxed an additional 99 prescriptions to POA from his office for written confirmation.
 (State's Ex.
-3B; Tr. at 115-16) - 11.
+3B; Tr. at 115-16) - 12.
 On May 14, 2010, POA provided written confirmation that all 21 of the prescriptions faxed on May 12 were not legitimate, noting either "no current [patient] on file with this name" or "no [prescriptions] given" on the majority of the prescriptions.
 On May 25, 2010, POA provided written confirmation that 98 of the 99 prescriptions faxed on May 14 were not legitimate, noting "no current [patient] with this name" or "no [prescriptions] given" on the majority of the prescriptions.
-In total, 119 of 120 POA prescriptions found at the Pharmacy were not valid.3 (State's Ex.
-3C; Tr. at 118-20) - 12.
+In total, 119 of 120 POA prescriptions found at the Respondent-Pharmacy were not valid.3 (State's Ex.
+3C; Tr. at 118-20) - 13.
 Attached to the May 25, 2010 letter from POA were individual letters signed by five of the practice's physicians or physician's assistants, each of which states, "I have reviewed these prescriptions and can assure you that I did not and would not write prescriptions for oxycodone with a quantity of 100.
 The signature on the noted prescriptions is not mine."
 (State's Ex.
-3C, Bates stamp 000081-000085; Tr. at 120-22) - 13.
-The 119 false prescriptions contained certain indications that should have raised concern to any reasonable pharmacist and prompted an attempt by the Respondent to verify and document the legitimacy of the prescription.
-All 119 false prescriptions are for 100 tablets of oxycodone 30mg, a large quantity; in addition, all 119 false prescriptions include identical instructions, "1 poq 12hrs for pain PRN," despite the fact that "prn pain" is much more common in prescription writing than "pain prn."
+3C, Bates stamp 000081-000085; Tr. at 120-22) - 14.
+The 119 false prescriptions contained certain indications that should have raised concern to any reasonable pharmacist and prompted an attempt by the Respondent-

 3 The one valid prescription was for 60 tablets of Dilaudid 2mg.
-Dilaudid is a brand name of generic hydromorphone, a Schedule II opiod.
+Dilaudid is a brand name of generic hydromorphone a Schedule II opiod.
 (State's Ex.
-3C.
-Bates stamp 000085-4)
+3C, Bates stamp 000085-4)